Aloe ericetorum

 Aloe ericetorum is a species of aloe native to North central Madagascar first described in 1968.

 Description

 Plants are rosette forming, with long leaves that have serrated leaf edges.
 Leaves in a triangle shape.

 Difference from Aloe capitata

 The plant is able to be differentiated from Aloe capitata by shorter leaves and leaves that are more gray.

 Flowers

-Stalks of yellow flowers on long inflorescenses.
+Stalks of yellow flowers on long inflorescences.